I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

 4. Star Wars

 Biggs, Wedge—Fancy Meeting You Here!

 Ah, Biggs and Wedge.
 Biggs got most of his part cut out of the original Star Wars, but not to worry.
 He lives forever (sometimes as "Vicks") in Final Fantasy, from VI onward, and has been inserted into remakes of the older games.
 Oddly, Biggs and Wedge seem to be missing in IX.
 (In XII, they are Deweg and Gibbs, but we are not fooled).

 Usually, they are pesky grunt soldiers that our heroes kill off or fight at some point, although in X they are simply guards at Luca Stadium.
 Although even in X, they can't catch a break; they're very likely the security guards beaten up by Paine and Rikku in the opening of X-2!

 Any other Star Wars motifs?
 Well, yes and no. Broad themes and archetypes, and rather a lot of Imperial Empires with stormtroopers, but the themes are not usually overt.

-Maybe it's just me, but I think Final Fantasy XII's Soundtrack by Hitoshi Sakimoto picks up themes and notes from the Star Wars Soundtrack by John Williams, eespecially in Bhujerba's mines.
+Maybe it's just me, but I think Final Fantasy XII's soundtrack by Hitoshi Sakimoto picks up themes and notes from the Star Wars soundtrack by John Williams, especially in Bhujerba's mines.